 Thanks for following along on this journey with me!

-My works depict the rural Canadian landscape as I see and feel it, full of colour, light, and emotion.
+My works depict the rural Canadian landscape as I see and feel it, full of colour, light, and positive energy.
 My inspiration comes from adventuring through rural Ontario, chasing the light.
 I prefer to paint fast and intuitively, working mainly with large scale canvases using my own reference photos.
 I also enjoy experimenting with smaller studies and painting en plein air.
 I gravitate to the golden hour, trees, paths, rolling fields, big skies, and water.
-My adventures help bring me into the present moment and fill me with various emotions such as wonder, excitement, joy, calm and beauty.
-Through the painting process I strive to bring these feelings to my viewers.
+My adventures help bring me into the present moment and fill me wonder, excitement, hope, joy, calm and beauty.
+Through the painting process I strive to bring these positive experiences to my viewers.
 Life can be full of challenges, but I believe in the power of positivity and the law of attraction.
 I love creating art that brings joy and hope to others.

-My work is influenced by traditional techniques and artists such as Van Gogh and the Group of Seven.
-My paintings start with an orange underpainting (Imprimatura) to tone the canvas, then I sketch out the composition with a focus on light and dark values.
+My work is influenced by traditional techniques and artists.
+As a child I looked to Van Gogh and the Group of Seven for inspiration.
+My paintings start with an orange underpainting (imprimatura) to tone the canvas, then I sketch out the composition with a focus on light and dark values.
 I then add various layers of colour with an emphasis on light, depth, and texture.
-My paintings can be recognized through my bright colours, bold brushwork (which is impressionistic with a hint of pointillism), and my emphasis on light and atmospheric perspective.
-My work reflects my personality; playful, soft yet bold at times.
+My paintings can be recognized through my bright colours, bold brushwork (which is impressionistic with hints of pointillism), and my emphasis on light and atmospheric perspective.
+My work reflects my personality; playful, soft & bold at times.

 In 2015 Kerry and her hubby Adam moved to the small town of Cayuga, Ontario, where they fell in love with an 1840’s-built farmhouse.
 After having her daughter Clementine in 2017, Kerry decided to pursue her dream of being a full-time artist and opening her own art gallery.
 The couple opened Wildwood Art Gallery & Studio in 2018.
 Today she enjoys a vibrant mix of roles including motherhood, Artist, Gallery Owner and Art Teacher.
 There is never a dull moment, but she feels truly fulfilled and grateful to be able to do what she loves and share her passion with others.